osate/osate2/standalone_tests/LoadDeclarativeModel/ReadMe.txt

-This example loads a multiple declarative models and prints out there contents.
+This example loads multiple declarative models and prints out their contents.
 It does not understand any annex extensions (all annexes are processed as text).

 The examples takes 1 or more declarative files as input.